-Anders Helmerson has been featured in media such as music magazines and TV.
+Anders Helmerson has been featured in media such as music magazines and other media.

 Keyboard Magazine Brazil “Revista Keyboard Brasil” 4th Year No.47, Brazil.
 June 2017